simeoncloud/Baseline/README.md

 [Use compliance policies to set rules for devices you manage with Intune](https://docs.microsoft.com/en-us/mem/intune/protect/device-compliance-get-started)

-## MSGraph\DeviceManagement\DeviceCompliancePolicies\Corporate Devices - Windows.json
+## MSGraph\DeviceManagement\DeviceCompliancePolicies\Baseline - Corporate Devices - Windows.json
 *Intune > Devices > Compliance policies*

 **What does this do?**

 Defines the required state that a device (both physical and virtual) must be in to be considered compliant before accessing an organization's data.
 The baseline requires that a device has Microsoft Defender Antimalware configured.
-This policy applies to all devices in the Azure AD group 'BUILTIN - Corporate Devices'.
+This policy applies to all devices in the Azure AD group 'Baseline - Corporate Devices'.

 **Why should you use this?**